-The Modules folder contains training presentations.
-Most of the files were produced by OSPI in cooperation with our online testing vendor and are related to the other systems accessed through the WCAP Portal.
+The Washington Comprehensive Assessment Program online test portal, known as the WCAP Portal, hosts information about all of Washington's online tests, including Smarter Balanced assessments Most of the files were produced by OSPI in cooperation with our online testing vendor and are related to the other systems accessed through the WCAP Portal.
+The homepage for the site is https://wa.portal.cambiumast.com.